Blood tests A-Z

 Calcium blood test

-Cholesterol and lipid tests
+Cholesterol and lipid blood tests

 D-dimer test

-Erythrocyte sedimentation rate (ESR) test
+Erythrocyte sedimentation rate (ESR) blood test

-Folate test
+Folate blood test

-Full blood count
+Full blood count (FBC)

 HbA1c test

 The human chorionic gonadotropin (hCG) test is usually used to confirm or monitor a pregnancy.
+It can be a blood or a urine test.
+Learn more here.

 International normalised ratio (INR) test

-Iron studies
+Iron studies blood test

 Iron studies are blood tests that look at how much iron is in your blood and other cells.
-Too little or too much iron can cause problems.
+Too little or too much iron can cause health problems.

-Kidney function tests
+Kidney function blood tests

 Liver function tests